LedererLab/tridge/README.md

 This repository provides the implementations of the methods described in [Tuning-free ridge estimators for high-dimensional generalized linear models](https://arxiv.org/abs/2002.11916).

+## See also
+An R package for the T-Ridge can be found here https://github.com/mohan-zhao/myTridge.
+Most of the functions are implemented in C++.

 ## Simulations

 We provide an example code in `SimulationStudy.Rmd` for a comparison of averaged relative prediction errors with 10-fold cross-validated ridge for three types of generalized linear models including Gaussian, Poisson, and Bernoulli cases.
 Developed for `R 3.6.1`.